HotMonkeyWings/EncryptionAndSignatures/README.md

 [Github Repo](https://github.com/HotMonkeyWings/EncryptionAndSignatures)

+*The main source code is in `/src/`*
 ## Compile

-To compile a .cpp file from the source directory, use the make command as follows and pass the filename without the extension.
+To compile a .cpp file from `src/`, use the make command as follows and pass the filename without the extension.
 The output file will be stored in the `build/` folder.